Martin Emerson: Pre-draft

+Cleveland Browns

 2022

 The Cleveland Browns selected Emerson in the third round (68th overall) of the 2022 NFL draft.
 The Browns received this pick in a trade with the Houston Texans where they agreed to send their 2022 third- (68th overall) and two fourth-round selections (108th and 124th overall) in return for a third round pick (44th overall).
 He was the tenth cornerback drafted.
 The following day, the Browns traded cornerback Troy Hill to the Los Angeles Rams.

 "We do not strictly look at how many interceptions he had or how many pass breakups he had only, but you look at the full body of work, how he goes about covering, utilizing his instincts and all of the different components to being a DB."